beezecheanz/My-coding-Portfolio/_posts/2024-05-02-veramolnar.md

 ![vera molnar piece 3, squiggles](https://dam.org/museum/wp-content/uploads/2021/07/MolnarInterruptions28x28cm1968-69.jpg)

 ## Recreating her works
-We were tasked with thinking about how we would go about recreating some of the effects in her works and shown how to replicate the looks of her [classic pieces involving black and white squares](https://dam.org/museum/artists_ui/artists/molnar-vera/des-ordres/#lightbox[rel-13052-1738219330]-4) , which are shown above.
+We were tasked with thinking about how we would go about recreating some of the effects in her works and shown how to replicate the looks of her [classic pieces involving black and white squares](https://dam.org/museum/artists_ui/artists/molnar-vera/des-ordres/#lightbox[rel-13052-1738219330]-4) , which are shown in the examples of her work above.
 We created this code in class, following along with a demo, but changing things like variables to fit what we wanted the creation to look like.

 ```